AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 </tbody>
 </table>

-## Command Line Usage
+## Command Line Mode

-If you want to use the AnyChart Export Server from the Command Line mode you have to set `cmd` (Command Line) as the first parameter, then define the path to the chart or insert the chart code as a string and then set the parameters of the image (dimensions, quality, extension and so on).
-You'll find the full list of  parameters below.
+If you want to use the AnyChart Export Server in the Command Line mode, you should set `cmd` (Command Line) as the first parameter.
+Then define the path to the chart or insert the chart code as a string and set the parameters of the image: dimensions, quality, extension, and so on (see the list below).

 Sample command line:

 ```
 java -jar anychart-export.jar cmd --script "var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();" --output-path YOUR_OUT_PATH
 ```

 Full list of the parameters available:

 <table width="490" border="1" class="dtTABLE">